nordeck/jitsi-keycloak-adapter/docs/setup-standalone.md

 ```

 Test the JWT authentication with a valid token.
 You may generate the token on
-[Jitok](https://jitok.emrah.com/) and pass it to the application like the
+[Jitok](https://jitok.emrah.com/).
+The meeting link should be like the
 following:

 ```bash